Reconstructive Surgery After Skin Cancer Removal

 The key here is to use the smallest possible sutures on the top layers of the skin, while still holding the skin in place correctly.
 To achieve this, we utilize strong, dissolving sutures at the deepest layers of the skin, to provide the necessary strength for the wound to heal correctly.
 At the same time, we place the thinnest possible sutures on the upper-most layers, so that the edges of the skin can heal correctly.

 Healing After Reconstructive Surgery

 Healing times after skin cancer reconstructive surgery will vary depending on treatment area and wound size.
 However, the upper-most sutures are often removed within approximately one week of treatment.
 From there, the wound can take several weeks to fully heal, during which time you may experience some soreness at the treatment area.
 Keep in mind, however, that the scar may appear stronger in the first few months after surgery, but should fade over time, as the body continues to heal.

-If you have any questions about skin cancer reconstructive surgery, please give us a call, or set up a consultation by clicking the link below.
+If you have any questions about skin cancer reconstructive surgery, set up a consultation with one of our board-certified surgeons today.